-Emotionally evocative stimulus → Emotion → Feeling → Naming → Acting on the information the emotion provides
+Emotionally evocative situation → Emotion → Feeling → Naming → Acting on the information the emotion provides

-That’s why I inserted a step that allows you to identify the stimulus and (hopefully) figure out what’s really occurring.
+That’s why I inserted a step that allows you to identify the situation and (hopefully) figure out what’s really occurring.

-Emotionally evocative stimulus → Emotion → Feeling → Naming → Questioning the emotion → Acting on the information the emotion provides OR deciding not to act because the stimulus is invalid
+Emotionally evocative situation → Emotion → Feeling → Naming → Engaging with the emotion → Acting on the information the emotion provides OR deciding not to act because the situation doesn’t require action

 Let’s look at rage

 So let’s put rage into the flowchart and see how it works when people choose to explode with rage.